twenty-eighty/pareto-client/README.md

 ## Backend
 The backend can be started locally with `./run.sh` in the `nostr_backend` directory.
 This includes building of the frontend.
 To run the backend without building the frontend execute `./dev.sh`.
+If you want to test single functions use `iex -S mix`